 Audrey Houghton, Individual with Disability

-2:30 – 3:30 PM Breakout3F (repeat)
+2:30 – 3:30 PM Breakout 3F (repeat)

 The Importance of Being Heard & How IM4Q Supports an Everyday Life